rwanderc/blog/content/posts/2099-01-01-spike-detection-background.markdown

 # Mathematical background

 Detecting spikes or valleys in discrete series of data is a matter of identifying a big variation in the **acceleration**, associated with a few other factors.
-In continuous curves, identifying the acceleration is one step after identifying the **speed** of the curve and can be given by the derivatives of the curve.
+In continuous functions, identifying its acceleration is one step after identifying its **speed** and they can be given by the first and second derivatives of the function.
 In discrete series of data, the analog concept can be applied.

 ### Speed